-You'll be based in a department renowned for its cutting edge research into healthcare practice and policy where you'll study a scientific, research-informed curriculum in world-class facilities.
-We'll help you get the very best out of your time in York, ensuring you develop your knowledge and skills as well as confidence in your role as a nurse.
+You'll be based in a department renowned for cutting-edge research into healthcare practice and policy where you'll study a scientific, research-informed curriculum in world-class facilities.
+We'll help you get the very best out of your time in York, ensuring you develop the knowledge and skills you need to be an effective nurse.